anayanapalli/anayanapalli.github.io/_posts/2024-01-28-understanding-curiosity.md

 title: "Understanding Curiosity: The Knowledge Emotion"
 ---

-> "Millions saw the apple fall, but Newton was the one who asked why." – Bernard Baruch
+> "Millions saw the apple fall, but Newton was the one who asked why." —Bernard Baruch

 ## Introduction: